Exploring Hurricane Harvey impacts on our environment and communities – especially in surprising, unexpected ways.

 Excellent Featured Speakers — See the full descriptions.

-- Staying Resilient – Recovery of Attwater’s Prairie Chickens post-Harvey,
+- Staying Resilient – Recovery of the Attwater’s Prairie Chickens post-Harvey,

 Jennifer Romero, Asst.
 Refuge Manager, Attwater Prairie Chicken NWR &